 Base/foundation for needle art can be purchased or sewn by the exhibitor.
-Focus is on 1) the mastery of one or more "hand" needle art technique(s), 2) creativity, and 3) master of the use of the elements and principles of design. - 47.
-Needle Art by Machine: Simple machine embroidery, cross stitch/decorative stitches, or applique applied to small decorative items, home accessories, towel, pillowcase, garment, picture, flag, banner, windsock, etc. Base/foundation for needle art can be purchased or sewn by the exhibitor.
 Focused on 1) the mastery of machine created needle art techniques, 2) creativity, and 3) master of the use of the elements and principles of design.
-NO full size quilts. - 48.
-Machine Pieced or Appliquéd Item -Skill technique(s) being mastered/learned is machine piecing and/or applique in the creation of a "textile/fabric" and then incorporated into an end product.
-Finished product no larger than 16" x 16" or an equal surface area (examples of equal surface area: fireplace mantel scarf 6" x 42").
+NO full size quilts.

+47. Machine Pieced or Appliquéd Item -Skill technique(s) being mastered/learned is machine piecing and/or applique in the creation of a "textile/fabric.
+From the piece, design and construct apparel, fashion accessory, or home décor item.
 Focus is on 1) the mastery of one or more "machine pieced or appliqued technique(s)", 2) creativity, and 3) master of the use of the elements and principles of design.

-Examples might include: picture or wall art, pillow, bag, doll quilt, flag, banner, windsock, etc. NO full size quilts. - 49.
-Repurposed Textile Creation: Item made from repurposed textile material/product which can be worn/carried or used in the home.
-MUST include before and after (a picture being worn or displayed, showing how it was designed to fit room décor) photos, a description of the process inspiration/design process, who it was made for, why the need, any special considerations, or any other pertinent information supporting the finished product.
+Examples might include picture or wall art, pillow, bag, doll quilt, flag, banner, windsock, etc. NO full size quilts.

+48. Repurposed Textile Creation: Item made from repurposed textile material/product which can be worn/carried or used in the home.
+MUST include before and after (a picture being worn or displayed, showing how it was designed to fit room décor) photos, a description of the process - inspiration/design process, who it was made for, why the need, any special considerations, or any other pertinent information supporting the finished product.
 Focused on 1) appropriate use of repurposed textile, 2) quality of end product, 3) creativity, and 4) application of the elements and principles of design.
-Attach See Recycle and Redesign instruction sheet. - \\ See Class 58 All Grades: Hobbies and Textiles Design Project Portfolio - \\ See Class 59 All Grades: Quilts of Valor Community Service
+Attach See Recycle and Redesign instruction sheet.

+- See Class 57 All Grades: Hobbies and Textiles Design Project Portfolio - See Class 58 All Grades: Quilts of Valor Community Service

-Level 3 & 4 (Grades 7-12) - Be sure to review section 4306 general instructions.
-Project must have at least four (4) of the skills/techniques required for the <a href="https://example.com/https://example.co
+Grades 7-12 - Review section 4306 general instructions.
+Project must have at least two (4) skills/techniques identified as appropriate for the ADC Level 3 or Level 4 project work.
+Some classes have specific skills/techniques which must be incorporated into the exhibit.
+See sample technique cards for some of the HTDC techniques.